datacamp-content-public/courses-sentiment-analysis-with-python-violeta-misheva/slides/chapter_1_11bedc6349d6ea75bdb16ef8a9289b1f.md

 `@script`
-We apply the CountVectorizer to the text column, with the end result looking smth like this: where the column is the token (i.e. the word), and the row represents how many times we have encountered it in the respective review.
+We apply the CountVectorizer to the text column, with the end result looking smth like the table that we see: where the column is the token, and the row represents how many times we have encountered it in the respective review.

 ---